Skip to main content

 Example of two log events with the same value of runId in Seq

 Coroutine context information is kept for the duration of the current coroutine scope and is automatically removed at the end of that scope.
-Context information is also automatically moved into child scopes as required.
+Context information is also automatically copied into child scopes as required.

 This is easier to use and more flexible than Mapped Diagnostic Context (MDC) in Logback and ThreadContext in Log4J.
 Those contexts require callers to remove items when finished and to ensure items are moved between threads.